5. Gateway & Transports

 For the Splunk example, this generates:

-The handler is simple — it deserializes the request body, calls bus.invoke(), and wraps the result in JSON:
+The handler is simple – it deserializes the request body, validates params, and calls the schema handler directly:

 async def handler(request: Request):